Exemptions and Asthma

 Glucocorticosteroids no longer require a TUE (Either Abbreviated or Full).
 However they do require a Declaration of Use.
 For players in the NRTP this must be done on ADAMS and for all other players, this should be completed on the 100 % ME website.
 The use of GCS should also be recorded on the Sample Collection Form at the time of testing.
 For further information please download the below guidance document.
 The web address to make an online Declaration of Use is https://declaration.uksport.gov.uk/

 New signings or players on trial from amateur clubs that are not usually subjected to the testing procedure but are tested at random during a period with your club are required to submit a TUE application following the match if they are using a prohibited substance for a legitimate medical condition.
 It is the responsibility of the Player to ensure that the application is received by UKAD no later than 5 working days after the test is completed.

-For further information or to download a TUE application form, please log on to www.100percentme.co.uk or click on the links below
+For further information or to download a TUE application form, please log on to www.100percentme.co.uk

 The RFL has taken every care to ensure that the content of this website is current and correct and it has been produced in good faith.
 However, the RFL cannot guarantee the correctness and completeness of the content and no responsibility is taken for any omissions or errors.

 The information on these pages is only a short guide to the information available and does not constitute business, medical or other professional advice.